• Home

 But in Pleasant Grove, a town of 10,000 people on the western outskirts of Birmingham, the case appears to have caused a little controversy.
 Gun rights are popular right here.
 Reproductive rights are not.
 Many conversations inside the town focused on how harshly Ms. Jones should be punished, now not whether or not she became culpable.

 Others said jail time might be suitable.
-Inside a neighborhood eating place, the Olipita Mediterranean & American Grill, Forrest Brown, sixty-four, a retired musician, stated that he believed the indictment became fair from what he had heard to date about the case.
+Inside a neighborhood eating place, the Olipita Mediterranean & American Grill, Forrest Brown, sixty-four, a retired musician, stated that he believed the indictment was fair from what he had heard to date about the case.

 Editors’ Picks